jpverkamp/blog/content/programming/daily-programmer/2014-05-21-phone-networks.md

 Other than that, the algorithm is straight forward.
 For each call, find a route.
 If we find a route, reduce the bandwidth on each node.
 If not, report failed and leave the network alone.

 Technically, finding the paths is interesting in and of itself.
 There are a number of algorithms, depending on which route you're looking for.
-One of particular interest is {{< wikipedia page="Dijkstra's algorithm" text="Dijkstra's algorithm" >}}, which already has an implementation of sorts in the library I'm using.
+One of particular interest is [[wiki:Dijkstra's algorithm|Dijkstra's algorithm]](), which already has an implementation of sorts in the library I'm using.
 One thing that it doesn't do; however, is route from one node to another, it actually does far more, routing from one node to all others (a natural result of running Dijkstra's algorithm anyways).
 So we need a function that will extract a single path from that result:

 ```scheme
 ; Specialization of the graph library to find a single path using dijkstra's